BrockDSL/BrockPsych_Python_Collaboration_2021/README.md

 **To be announced (online via [Zoom](https://us02web.zoom.us/j/85847146113?pwd=WEdBZi8yY0dOTzRiNFFsYks2U0JBUT09))**

 Part 2 will build on what was started in part 1.
-This time we'll expand our understanding of how Python works by introducing the Pandas Library
+This time we'll expand our understanding of how Python works by introducing the Pandas Library, and will focus on how one can peform some analysis on our data using Python.
+This will include some fairly complex statistical analysis and also graphing some visualizations using the MatPlotLib and Seaborn Libraries.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/BrockDSL/BrockPsych_Python_Collaboration_2021/blob/master/PsychPythonPart2.ipynb)